ethereum/consensus-specs/specs/networking/p2p-interface.md

 The encoding-dependent header may carry metadata or assertions such as the encoded payload length, for integrity and attack proofing purposes.
 Because req/resp streams are single-use and stream closures implicitly delimit the boundaries, it is not strictly necessary to length-prefix payloads; however, certain encodings like SSZ do, for added security.

 A `response` is formed by one or more `response_chunk`s.
 The exact request determines whether a response consists of a single `response_chunk` or possibly many.
 Responses that consist of a single SSZ-list (such as `BlocksByRange` and `BlocksByRoot`) send each list item as a `response_chunk`.
 All other response types (non-Lists) send a single `response_chunk`.
-The encoded-payload of a `response_chunk` has a maximum uncompressed byte size of `REQ_RESP_MAX_SIZE`.
+The encoded-payload of a `response_chunk` has a maximum uncompressed byte size of `MAX_CHUNK_SIZE`.

-Clients MUST ensure the each encoded payload of a `response_chunk` is less than or equal to `REQ_RESP_MAX_SIZE`; if not, they SHOULD reset the stream immediately.
+Clients MUST ensure the each encoded payload of a `response_chunk` is less than or equal to `MAX_CHUNK_SIZE`; if not, they SHOULD reset the stream immediately.
 Clients tracking peer reputation MAY decrement the score of the misbehaving peer under this circumstance.

 #### Requesting side